 Although GNOME does actively enforce its trademarks, Sandler did not see any infringement in this case: the fish-pedicure business is so distant from what the GNOME Project does that there was no possibility of confusion in the mind of the public or dilution (if you'll pardon the expression) of the mark.
 Furthermore, because the copyright license on GNOME's images is an open source license, the fish pedicure company was free to make their modifications to the graphic and display the results.
 There was no trademark violation, because there was no infringement within GNOME's domain of activity, and there was no copyright violation, because GNOME's materials are released under free licenses.

-In fact, that was indeed the reason, though we do not need to go into the details here of exactly what changes Debian makes to the Firefox code that Mozilla disagrees with strongly enough to want to dissociate their name from the result.
-The entire saga is recounted in more detail at https://en.wikipedia.org/wiki/Mozilla_Corporation_software_rebranded_by_the_Debian_project.
-Coincidentally, I'm writing these words on a Debian GNU/Linux system, where Iceweasel has long been my default browser — I just used it to check that URL.
+In fact, that was indeed the reason, though we do not need to go into the details here of exactly what changes Debian made to the Firefox code that Mozilla disagreed with strongly enough to want to dissociate their name from the result.
+The entire saga is recounted in more detail at https://en.wikipedia.org/wiki/Mozilla_software_rebranded_by_Debian.
+Coincidentally, I'm writing these words on a Debian GNU/Linux system, where Iceweasel, now fortunately able to be called Firefox again, has long been my default browser — I just used it to check that URL.

 You can see examples at https://www.gnome.org/foundation/legal-and-trademarks/.